softindex/datakernel/docs/components/markdown/core/http.md

  * [Static Servlet Example](#static-servlet-example) - example of **StaticServlet** utilizing.
  * [Servlet Decorator Example](#servlet-decorator-example) - example of using **AsyncServletDecorator**, a wrapper over **AsyncServlet**.
  * [Routing Servlet Example](#routing-servlet-example) - example of **RoutingServlet** usage for creating servlet tree.
- * [Blocking Servlet Example](#blocking-servlet-example) - example of handling complex operations on server in new thread.
+ * [Blocking Servlet Example](#blocking-servlet-example) - example of handling complex operations on server in a new thread.
  * [File Upload Example](#file-upload-example) - example of uploading a file from client local storage to server.
  * [Client Example](#client-example) - creating an HTTP client utilizing **Launcher**.